Hikes

 Author's recommendation

-In summer, don't miss a visit to the inner sanctum of the impressive Cleuson Dam.
-The tour lasts about an hour and takes place on Friday afternoons.
+Don’t miss a tour inside the impressive dam of Cleuson in summer.
+The guided tour lasts about an hour and takes place on Friday afternoons.

 Technical information